trentapple/llama.vscode/resources/help.md

 Enter search words to find a model from huggingface.
 If the model is selected it will be automatically downloaded (if not yet done) and a llama.cpp server will be started with it.

 - Export
 A model could be exported as a .json files.
-This file could be shared with other used, modified if needed and imported again.
+This file could be shared with other users, modified if needed and imported again.
 Select a model to export it.

 - Import
 A model could be imported from a .json file - select a file to import it.

+## Manage envs

+### Requred servers
+- No servers required

+### Overview
+Chat is a coversation between the user and an AI.
+Chats are created and added to the history automatically.
+The history stores the last chats_max_history (setting with default 50) chats.
+If a chat is selected, it is loaded in the Llama Agent UI.
+If a the loaded chat is long, the first request to AI could take long (no cache available on first request)

+Chats could be manually deleted/selected/exported/imported

+### How to use it
+Select "Chats..." from llama-vscode menu

+- Select chat...
+Selects a chat and loads it in Llama Agent

+- Delete chat...
+Deletes a chat

+- Export
+A chat could be exported as a .json file.
+This file could be shared with other users, modified if needed and imported again.
+Select a chat to export it.

+- Import
+A chat could be imported from a .json file - select a file to import it.

 ## Manage completion models